biolink/biolink-model/docs/ClinicalModifier.md

 # Type: ClinicalModifier

-Used to characterize and specify the phenotypic abnormalities defined in the Phenotypic abnormality subontology, with respect to severity, laterality, age of onset, and other aspects
+Used to characterize and specify the phenotypic abnormalities defined in the Phenotypic abnormality subontology, with respect to severity, laterality, and other aspects

 URI: [biolink:ClinicalModifier](https://w3id.org/biolink/vocab/ClinicalModifier)

+HP:0012823
+{: .mapping-label }

 ---